 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1m samples from which 3kg was pulverised to produce a 30g charge for fire assay.')
 In other cases, more explanation may be required such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-All samples taken as nominal 1 metre intervals from half-cut core and from the same side of the core.
+NQ size core - all samples taken as nominal 1 metre intervals from half-cut core and from the same side of the core.
+HQ size core - all samples taken as nominal 1 metre intervals from quarter-cut core and from the same side of the core.
 Each sample represents approximately 2 kilograms of material Each sample was sent for multi-element assay using ICP techniques with the entire sample pulverized and homogenized with a 50g extract taken for assay.
 Assays are considered representative of the sample collected.
-Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc). and an orientation line along the base of the hole.
+Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Drilling undertaken using HQ & NQ diamond core rig with standard tube.
+All core, where unbroken ground allows, is oriented by drilling team and an orientation line along the base of the hole.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Core recovery is estimated at greater than 95%.
 Some zones (less than 10%) were broken core with occasional clay zones where some sample loss may have occurred.
-However this is not considered to have materially affected the results.
+However, this is